junxit/us-congress-bills-114/bill.md

   - **(2)** the extent to which children are prescribed psychotropic medications in the United States including the frequency of concurrent medication usage; and
   - **(3)** the tools, assessments, and medications that are available and used to diagnose and treat children with mental health disorders.

 ## § 8.
-Evidence-based practices for older adults
+Evidence based practices for older adults

 Section 520A(e) of the Public Health Service Act (42 U.S.C.
 290bb–32(e)) is amended by adding at the end the following: